Saint-Pol-de-Léon Cathedral: Monseigneur J. F. de la Marche (23).

-The next tomb is that of Monseigneur Jean-François de la Marche and here the inscription reads:

-"HIC.
-JACET.
-JOANNES.
-FRANCISCUS.
-DE.
-LA.
-MARCHE.EPISCOPUS.
-ET.
-COMES.
-LEONENSIS.STIRPE.
-ANTIQUA.
-ET.
-PROGENIE.
-CLARA.
-NOBILIS.VIRTUTE.
-PIETATE.
-ET.
-LABORIBUS.
-LONGE.
-NOBILIOR.SENATUI.
-ET.
-PROVINCIAE.
-GALLOBRITONUM.
-CARUS.QUIBUS.
-DENIQUE.
-EVERSIS.
-MILITIAE.
-CLERO.
-CETERISQUE.GALLORUM.
-IN.
-ANGLIA.
-EXULANTIUM.SUBSIDIA.
-SIBI.
-A. REGE.
-ET.
-SENATU.
-BRITANNICO.
-COMMISSA.SOLLICITUDINE.
-ET.
-CHARITATE.AMICUS.
-PATER.
-ET.
-PASTOR.
-MINISTRAVIT.OFFICIORUM.
-QUAE.
-RELIGIO.
-QUAE.
-ECCLESIA.
-GALLICANA.QUAE.
-JURA.
-REGNI.QUAE.
-FIDES.
-ET.
-AMOR.
-ERGA.
-REGIAM.
-BORBONIAM.
-GENTEM.IMPOSUISSENT.PROPUGNATOR.
-STRENUUS.
-ET.
-RECTE.
-TENAX.NON.
-OPPROBRIIS.
-NEC.
-ILLECEBRIS.
-PRAVA.
-JUBENTIUM.MOVENDUS.SPLENDIDAM.
-PAUPERTATEM.
-ADSCIVIT.
-SIBI.

-CARAM.
-HABUIT.
-ET.
-HONESTAVIT.HIS.
-TANTISQUE.
-LABORIBUS.
-INDEFESSUS.MISERICORDIA.
-DIVINA.
-CONFIDENS.
-ET.
-MELIORA.
-SPIRANS.OBIIT.
-DIE.
-XXV.
-NOVEMBRIS.
-ANNO.
-MDCCCVI.AETATIS.
-LXXVII".

-The bishop had, in fact died in London and his remains were transferred to Saint-Pol de Léon in 1868.
+The next tomb is that of Monseigneur Jean-François de la Marche, who had died in London; his remains were transferred to Saint-Pol de Léon in 1868.
 This tomb carved from Carrara marble is the work of Léon Cugnot.
 Cugnot's sculpture depicts the bishop tendering a letter to the National Convention, proposing that he take the place of priests who had been put in prison.
 His request was ignored, but he never ceased to protest against both the Republic and the Empire.
 He ignored the Concordat of 1801 issued by Pope Pius VII, which set out to regulate relationships between France and the Holy See.
 Monseigneur de La Marche introduced the potato to Léon and became known as the "Bishop of potatoes".
 Before entering the church he served in the Queen's Dragoons as a lieutenant and was injured at the battle of Plaisance in 1746.
 After the Treaty of Aix-la-Chapelle, he left the army and took orders.
 In 1764 he became the abbot of Saint-Aubin-des-Bois, and was made the Bishop of Léon in 1772.
 In 1791 unable to accept the diktats of the Revolution he fled to London and became an "émigré".
 He was never to return to France and from a house at 10, Little Queen Street in Bloomsbury, he was to organise help for other dissident clerics anxious to escape France.
 He died in London in 1806 at the age of 77 and his remains were taken to France in 1868.
 It was de la Marche who donated funds to Saint-Pol-de-Léon to cover the cost of a college built under the direction of the architect Robinet and a large seminary.
-The sculpture for this tomb was shown by Cugnot at the Paris salon of 1867.
+The sculpture for this tomb was shown by Cugnot at the Paris Salon of 1867.
 De la Marche's coat of arms also appear on his tomb and the front of the college he had founded.